gabinsane/multimodal-vae-comparison/README.md

 python main.py --cfg configs/config_mnistsvhn.yml
 ```

+#### CUB

-For training on CUB, we provide our preprocessed and cleaned version of the dataset (106 MB in total).
+We provide our preprocessed and cleaned version of the dataset (106 MB in total).
 To download and train, run:

 ```
 cd ~/multimodal-vae-comparison/multimodal_compare